jasonm23/onlisp-markdown/onlisp.md

 Together these two principles allow interactive development: when we write functional programs in Lisp, we can test each piece as we write it.

-ATNs are so like functional programs—in this implementation, they macroex- pand into functional programs—that the possibility of interactive development applies to them as well.
+ATNs are so like functional programs—in this implementation, they macroexpand into functional programs—that the possibility of interactive development applies to them as well.
 We can test an ATN starting from any node, simply by giving its name as the ﬁrst argument to with-parses: